Stagecraft & Design Audition Requirements for 2018-2019 Admissions

 Your resume should be as professionally put together as possible.
 Please type it, and avoid spelling errors.
 There are many formats and styles of resumes.
 Try to keep the information to one page only.
 (Things to include on your resume are listed below.)
 Resume Information:

-- Personal Data • Full name, address, current phone, email, age
+- Personal Data • Full name, email, age

 - Educational Objective • Future professional goals and ambitions

 - Education (or Training) Academic and Artistic • Includes schools you have attended and dates, even teachers’ names • These should be listed chronologically with most recent first. • Artistic education includes any drama, art, craft, music, etc. It also includes visiting artists you have seen and/or master classes or workshops.
 For arts education, include specific information like the names and locations of the schools and/or the teachers.

 - Production Experience • These should be listed chronologically with most recent first. • List show title, role, where/when, and director

 - Community Service • Any volunteer work you have done.

 - Awards and Honors • Arts, academic, sports, civic, church, other…